lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/base-teststand/index.rst

 ------------

 If proceeding with integration testing, the CSCs will be brought to ENABLED state as part of that process.
-All of the startup processes maybe necessary for recovering the BTS from any maintenance.
+All of the startup processes may be necessary for recovering the BTS from any maintenance.
-In this case, all of the CSCs must be returned to ENABLED state.
 The following components will automatically transition to ENABLED state when launched:

 * WeatherForecast